 You will also be given pre-marked maps, control descriptions, course setter's notes and a small copy of the map to be used as a flight plan.
 We recommend that you arrive at least an hour prior to the start of the event to allow enough time for final preparations and route planning.
 Each team must mark their intended route on the flight plan and hand it in before starting.

 There will be one A3 map (297x420mm), 1:25,000 with 10 m contour interval.
 Magnetic north lines are marked on the map.
-Out of bounds areas are marked in red.
-The control descriptions have been printed on the back.
+Out of bounds areas are marked in grey.
+The control descriptions have been printed on the front and back.
 The map is printed on Teslin paper which is very tough and generally does not need to be covered in contact.

-The forest is generally fairly open, providing good visibility.
-Some sections have fallen trees/branches and there are also occasional dense patches of Cassinia (non-prickly but quite thick scrub).
-Gaitors and long-pants are recommended.
-The course setters have indicated where you are most likely to find this in their notes.
+The scrub is variable, with the higher areas being pretty thick in places.
+The areas down in the valley are much more open, but can be pretty swampy at points.
+Gaitors and long-pants are STRONGLY recommended.
+The course setters have indicated places that are best to avoid.
 The creek systems will have an abundance of water so do expect to get wet feet.

-Please bring enough water for Hash House use and for at least 3 hours on course.
+Please bring enough water for Hash House use and for at least 4 hours on course.
+Access to the course is limited due to damage from the recent floods and bushfires, so water drops may not always be somewhere convenient.
+We recommend you bring a method for sterilising water as there is plenty of water on course, particularly down in the valley.
 There is only one water drop on the course.
 There is a pump that screws into the top of the water container to use.
 There is (a lot of!) water in the larger creeks on the course, but it should be sterilised if drunk.
 Sterilisation tablets will be available at the Hash House if needed, but consider bringing your own method of sterilisation if you have it.